fractalide/fractalide/README.md

 * It's easy to disrespect API contracts in many microservices setups.

 ## Solution
-* The Unix Pipe concept typically requires one to parse arbitrary `stdin`, which is troublesome, unless you're using Cap'n Proto contracts which conveniently hands structured data to you.
+* The Unix Pipe concept typically requires one to parse arbitrary `stdin`, which is troublesome, unless you're using Cap'n Proto schemas which conveniently hands structured data to you.
+* Each `Edge` in a Fractalide `Subgraph`/`Graph` of `Nodes` is actually a Cap'n Proto schema.
-* A Fractalide upstream component `U` might use Contract `X` to send data to downstream component `D`, each component will reference exactly the same Contract `X` by name alone, hence guaranteeing the two components use the same contract.
-Indeed, one cannot connect the graph if `U`'s output port and `D`'s input port aren't the same contract.
-Say you change Contract `X`'s schema, nix will lazily recompile Component `U` and `D` and the type checks will fail.
-Thus you're sure arbitrary changes to contracts will cause dependent components to fail.
+* Say a Fractalide upstream `Node` `U` might use `Edge` `X` to send data to downstream `Node` `D`, each `Node` will reference exactly the same `Edge` `X` by name alone, hence guaranteeing the two components use the same schema.
+Indeed, one cannot connect the graph if `U`'s output port and `D`'s input port aren't the same `Edge`.
+Say you change `Edge` `X`'s schema, `nix` will lazily recompile `Node` `U` and `D` and the type checks will fail.
+Thus you're sure arbitrary changes to `Edges` will cause dependent `Nodes` to fail.
 Allowing you to have extremely high confidence that APIs are respected.
 This kind of behaviour isn't exhibited in other microservice deployments where components construct arbitrary JSON data structures.
-* Fractalide components communicate using `Cap'n Proto` contracts, which is *`a type system for distributed systems`*, and is *`infinitely faster`* than protocol buffers ([read the website](http://capnproto.org)).
-Even better yet, Cap'n Proto contracts can be extended without breaking components with a different version.
+* Fractalide `agents` communicate using `Cap'n Proto` schemas, which is *`a type system for distributed systems`*, and is *`infinitely faster`* than protocol buffers ([read the website](http://capnproto.org)).
+Even better yet, Cap'n Proto schemas can be extended without breaking `agents` with a different versions.
 That would be a problem if we weren't in complete control of versioning in a distributed system.

 ## Problem 3
 * Knowing what versions and dependencies is a nightmare in many microservice setups.
 Especially when rolling back.